xwmx/nb/README.md

 ##### Required

 - [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))
-  - `notes` works perfectly with Zsh, fish, and any other shell set as your primary login shell, the system just needs to have Bash available on it.
+  - `nb` works perfectly with Zsh, fish, and any other shell set as your primary login shell, the system just needs to have Bash available on it.
 - [Git](https://git-scm.com/)
 - A text editor with command line support, such as: